Hipsteryoda/pcap_decoder/README.md

 ------------------------------------------------------------

 1. Place pcaps into `pcaps` directory (in original zipped format)
-2. Pass the file without the directory you wish to analyze to the decode.sh script like: `./decode.sh <file>`
+2. Pass the file you wish to analyze to the decode.sh script like: `./decode.sh pcaps/<file>`
 a.
 Ex: `./decode.sh tap0-1656615284.pcap.zip`
-3. The output will eb two graphs, one showing target and present voltages and currents, the other showing calculated power based on present voltage and current.
+3. The output will be two graphs, one showing target and present voltages and currents, the other showing calculated power based on present voltage and current.